tarush18/100DaysofCloud/Journey/002/Readme.md

 }
 ```
 - Click create
-- Deploy and click Test to see the results.
+- Click on Deploy Button  and then click Test to see the results.

 ![Screenshot](https://github.com/aaditunni/100DaysOfCloud/blob/main/Journey/002/day2.2.JPG)